yaroslavbilokin/dda-single-model-sample/README.md

 ## Adding other Models

-You have two options.

 1. For a diffusers model, simply set the `MODEL_ID` docker build variable to the name of the model hosted on HuggingFace, and it will be downloaded automatically at build time.

-2. For a non-diffusers model, simply set the `CHECKPOINT_URL` docker build variable to the URL of a `.ckpt` file, which will be downloaded and converted to the diffusers format automatically at build time.

 ## Acknowledgements